peterkuma/masters-thesis/before/04_abstract.md

 and the solar zenith angle.
 As a result, the variability of cloud cover is neglected, leading to a considerable error.
 In the shortwave spectrum, relatively slowly changing gaseous optical properties are one of the most expensive parts to calculate.
-We propose a modification to the shortwave solver of the ACRANEB2 broadband radiation scheme to interpolate gaseous optical thickness of layers with respect to the solar zenith angle within a chosen intermittency period, while still accounting for evolving cloudiness by recalculating fluxes via the adding method in every model time step.
+We propose a modification to the shortwave part of the ACRANEB2 broadband radiation scheme to interpolate gaseous optical thickness of layers with respect to the solar zenith angle within a chosen intermittency period, while still accounting for evolving cloudiness by recalculating its optical properties and the resulting fluxes via the adding method in every model time step.
 In this work we use a single column model to study the dependence of shortwave gaseous optical thickness on the solar zenith angle, we show that this dependence can be approximated with good accuracy,